rishik-ranjan/p2_continuous-control/Report.md

 2. Both the actor and critic networks are updated at each step.
 The target values for these networks are also updated at each step.
 In order to ensure stable convergence, the algorithm uses another set of "target" actor and critic networks whose weights are updated slowly at each step.

-3. Each dimension of the vector observations from an environment may have different physical units which can scale differently.
-The DDPG algorithm uses the batch normalization technique to "whiten" state input and all layers of the actor and critic networks.
+3. Vector observations from an environment may have different physical units which can scale differently.
+The DDPG algorithm uses the batch normalization technique to "whiten" the state input and all the layers of the actor and critic networks.

 4. Ornstein-Uhlenbeck process is used to introduce temporally correlated noise to the actor policy.
 This was done to allow for exploration.